Patrick5455/data2bots-DE-challenege/README.md

 ### Simple Run

-For a simple run of the project, after setting your .env config file at the project root,
+For a simple run of the project, after setting your .env config file at the _data2bots_elt_ folder root,

 At the root of *__data2bots_elt/dags__* folder,